globalizejs/globalize/doc/api/number/format.md

 >
 > Non-negative integer Number values indicating the minimum and maximum fraction
 > digits to be used.
 Numbers will be rounded or padded with trailing zeroes if
 > necessary.
-Either or both of these properties are present; if they are,
+Either or both of these properties are present.
+If they are,
 > they will override minimum and maximum fraction digits derived from the
 > CLDR patterns or default values.
 >